-We design all in one Robotic Integration Solutions for Outstanding Palletising Robots Manufacturing Performance
+We design all in one palletising system for Outstanding Palletising Robots Manufacturing Performance

 Advantages in Using Palletising Robots

-There are a number of advantages in using an industrial robot for this work:
+There are a number of advantages in using an industrial robot for palletising system:

-Firstly as mentioned above this is a highly repetitive task which is very tiring for a human worker.
-The human worker building up products onto a pallet will require numerous breaks whereas the robot will be able to work 24 hours a day, 7 days a week if necessary.
+First, as mentioned above this is a highly repetitive task which is very tiring for a human worker.
+The human worker building up products onto a pallet will require numerous breaks.
+On the other hand, the robot will be able to work 24 hours a day, 7 days a week if necessary.

 Third, the industrial robot will have a much greater palletising speed than a human can achieve.
-The cycle time between a product being picked up and placed and the robot returning to the pick position will be shorter than that which a human can achieve.
+So, the cycle time between a product being picked up and placed.
+As well, the robot returning to the pick position will be shorter than that which a human can achieve.

 Main Elements of the Palletising Robot Cell

 There are two different types of robots most often employed for palletising cells: the standard robot and the dedicated four-axis robot for palletising operations.
 Having talked about the advantages and different robot types let's have a look at the main elements that make up the majority of robotic palletising cells.

 First, we have the robot itself.
 Considerations here are for payload, envelope and cycle time.
 In terms of the payload, this will be the maximum weight that the robot can handle.